Festival Ambassadors -

 meet legends of the game

 One of the most memorable parts of attending a Golden Oldies Cricket festival is being able to meet, mix and mingle with some of the sports true legends.
-At Harrogate 2020 you will be in for a real treat, with Joel Garner, Barry Richards, Mike Proctor and John Wright in attendance.
+At Harrogate 2020 you will be in for a real treat, with Joel Garner, Barry Richards, Mike Proctor, John Wright and the effervescent Derek Randall in attendance.
 Get your questions and your camera ready!

 Joel Garner - WEST INDIES